Amid “Muslim Ban” Chaos, Van Jones Sends in His Love Army

 Jones: I support the Green Party, the Democratic Party.
 But the problem that we have is none of those parties have been able yet, at least not in this most recent realm, to capture the moral imagination of the country.
 And that really has to happen no matter what [else] happens.

 Look, I’m a political guy.
 The Dream Corps is a political organization.
-It fights for environmental policy every day, for green jobs policy under the “Green For All” banner, for criminal justice policy under the “#Touch50” banner.
+It fights for environmental policy every day, for green jobs policy under the “Green For All” banner, for criminal justice policy under the “#Cut50” banner.
 The Dream Corps fights to open up Silicon Valley to urban youth every day under the “#Yes We Code” banner.

 I’m not saying policy doesn’t matter; I’m trying to add something that’s missing, though.
 And I think that liberals and progressives tend to get very fixated on this policy idea or that policy idea, and they forget that most people deal with a bigger framework of not left versus right, but right versus wrong.
 And we need to have some dedicated energy to that conversation.